Pyro Scene

 Expected Advect Distance (in Voxels)[1.00..+∞]

-As the Expected Advect Distance (in Voxels) depends on the size of the voxels, you should first set the resolution of the simulation via the Voxel Size and then adjust this value accordingly.
+Since Expected Advect Distance (in Voxels) depends on the size of the voxels, you should first set the resolution of the simulation via the Voxel Size and then adjust this value accordingly.

 Force Falloff Samples[1..32]

-The simulation can be affected by these force objects, which you can find under Simulate/Forces:
+The simulation can be affected by these Force objects, which you can find under Simulate/Forces:

-Which of the force objects present in a scene should act on the Pyro simulation can be specified individually via the Forces settings, which are documented a little further down this page.
+Which of the Force objects present in a scene should act on the Pyro simulation can be specified individually via the Forces settings, which are documented a little further down this page.

 Field Force Field Samples[1..32]